-Weil, a 54-year-old Swiss citizen who was once the third-highest ranked executive at Zurich-based wealth manager UBS, was arrested mid-October while holidaying with his wife at an upscale hotel in the Italian northern city of Bologna.
+Weil, a 54-year-old Swiss citizen who used to be the third-highest ranked executive at Zurich-based wealth management giant UBS, was arrested mid-October while holidaying with his wife at an upscale hotel in Bologna.

 U.S. authorities issued an international arrest warrant for Weil in early 2009, just months after he was charged for allegedly conspiring to help 17,000 American clients of UBS avoid taxes.
 Weil denies any wrongdoing.

 Last month, the banker agreed to go to the United States to face trial.

 Weil's indictment in November 2008 was a landmark in efforts by U.S. authorities to clamp down on the alleged use of offshore Swiss bank accounts by tax dodgers.
 (Reporting by Valentina Accardo, Editing by Lisa Jucca)